Laurel Essential Oil

 - Other Common Names: Bay, Bay Laurel

-- Strong affinity with the lymphatic and respiratory systems and is used for various respiratory ailments like bronchitis, colds, and the flu.
+- Respiratory: used for various respiratory ailments like bronchitis, colds, and the flu

-- Pain relief for muscular or joint aches and pains
+- Musculoskeletal: pain relief for muscular or joint aches and pains

-- Soothes depression, feelings of exhaustion, and issues with memory and concentration
+- Nervous System: soothes depression, feelings of exhaustion, and issues with memory and concentration

-- Supports the Throat chakra associated with expression and communication.
+- Spiritual: supports the Throat chakra associated with expression and communication

-- Blends well with: Birch, Cinnamon Leaf, Cypress, Eucalyptus Globulus, Eucalyptus Radiata, Grapefruit, Inula, Juniper, Lemon, Niaouli, Peppermint, Rosemary ct verbenone, Sage, Saro, and Wintergreen.
+- Blends well with: Birch, Cinnamon Leaf, Cypress, Eucalyptus Globulus, Eucalyptus Radiata, Grapefruit, Inula, Juniper Berry, Lemon, Niaouli, Peppermint, Rosemary ct verbenone, Saro, Wintergreen

 - According to Tisserand & Young: Laurus Nobilis is high in 1,8 cineole which should be used with caution with children under the age of 6.